 DO NOT mix stainless steel and standard plated fasteners when disassembling and reassembling the inner jacket sheet metal components.
 Standard plated fasteners will be damaged by the flue product condensate when used on the inner jacket assemblies.

 7.5 OUTER JACKET

 The outer jacket assembly is constructed from mirror finish stainless steel.
-This ensures a long life for the jacket assembly, with full integrity
+This ensures a long life for the jacket assembly, with full integrity drainage of condensate away from the boiler.

 7.6 VENTING TRANSITION